 Try the following additional dietary changes:

-– Eliminate dairy foods (allow at least three weeks to observe any improvements).
+– Eliminate dairy foods and allow at least three weeks to observe any improvements.

 – Eat only hormone-free meat to avoid any additional oestrogen exposure.

-– Emphasize whole soy foods in your diet.
-Tofu, tempeh and soymilk are rich in plant estrogens and seem to modulate the actions of other forms of oestrogen.
+– Emphasise whole soy foods in your diet.
+Tofu, tempeh and soymilk are rich in plant oestrogens and seem to modulate the actions of other forms of oestrogen.

 – Drink a cup or two of red raspberry leaf tea daily to help relieve cramps.

-– Caffeine doesn’t work for everyone.
-It’s probably fine to enjoy coffee and tea in moderation.
+– Caffeine doesn’t work for everyone so it’s probably fine to enjoy coffee and tea in moderation.
 But if you find that caffeine worsens your symptoms, switch to decaf.

 Endometriosis affects both your body and mind.
 It can make you feel anxious or depressed, which could make your pain even worse.